-A profound change of the global food and agriculture system is needed if we are to nourish today’s 795 million hungry and the additional 2 billion people expected to be undernourished by 2050.
+A profound change of the global food and agriculture system is needed if we are to nourish the 815 million people who are hungry today and the additional 2 billion people expected to be undernourished by 2050.
 Investments in agriculture are crucial to increasing the capacity for agricultural productivity and sustainable food production systems are necessary to help alleviate the perils of hunger.

-- The vast majority of the world’s hungry people live in developing countries, where 12.9 per cent of the population is undernourished.
+- The majority of the world’s hungry people live in developing countries, where 12.9 per cent of the population is undernourished.

 - Poor nutrition causes nearly half (45 per cent) of deaths in children under five – 3.1 million children each year.